rapid7/metasploit-framework/documentation/modules/auxiliary/scanner/ssh/ssh_login_pubkey.md

   Example run with a FOLDER set for `KEY_PATH` against:
   * Ubuntu 14.04 Server

+  While the two SSH key are nearly identical, one character has been modified in one of the keys to prevent a successful login.

 ```
 msf > use auxiliary/scanner/ssh/ssh_login_pubkey
 msf auxiliary(ssh_login_pubkey) > set rhosts 192.168.2.156